Sriparno08/Sriparno08/README.md

 <h3>About Me</h3>

-🕸️ Frontend Developer
-✒️ Technical Writer
-📖 Open Source Enthusiast

-<p> I'm a passionate frontend developer, currently on a mission to build beautiful responsive websites.
-I'm also a skilled technical writer, publishing SEO-optimized, insightful, and to-the-point technical articles on multiple platforms.
-Besides that, I regularly contribute to interesting open source projects to improve them a tiny bit every time.</p>
+<p> I am a passionate frontend developer, currently on a mission to build beautiful responsive landing pages.
+I am also a skilled content writer, publishing insightful, to-the-point, and SEO-optimized articles on multiple platforms.
+Moreover, I regularly contribute to open source projects and improve them a tiny bit each time.</p>

 <hr>